tbang618/CC24/RustNotes/Rustlings2.md

 ### 1. Converting between Types
 A simple string slice, or string literal, is given in double quotations: `"blue"`.

-There are a few ways to convert a string slices `&str` to a `String` object.
+There are a few ways to convert a string slice `&str` to a `String` object.
 For a string literal `"blue"`:
 - `"blue".to_string()`
 - `String::From("blue")`
 - `"blue".to_owned()`